yukyungkoh/job-postings-data-project/3_measure-AI-demand-exposure/README.md

 * **Section-based parsing**
    - Use regex to extract content under headers like "Responsibilities", "Duties", "Tasks".
+   - Only works for job postings without clear headers

 * **Sentence segmentation and filtering**
    - Split into sentences or bullet points using `nltk` or `spaCy`.